kreshuklab/plant-seg/README.md

 ## Using LiftedMulticut segmentation
-As reported in our [paper](https://elifesciences.org/articles/57613), if one has a nuclei signal imaged together with the boundary signal, we could leverage the fact that one cell contains only one nuclei and use the `LiftedMultict` segmentation strategy and obtain improved segmentation.
+As reported in our [paper](https://elifesciences.org/articles/57613), if one has a nuclei signal imaged together with the boundary signal, we could leverage the fact that one cell contains only one nucleus and use the `LiftedMultict` segmentation strategy and obtain improved segmentation.
 This workflow can be used from our napari gui and from our [CLI](https://github.com/hci-unihd/plant-seg/wiki/PlantSeg-Classic-CLI/_edit#liftedmulticut-segmentation).